Fantasy football rankings: Hopkins among 5 must-start WRs in Week 10 - UPI.com

 MIAMI, Nov.
 7 (UPI) -- DeAndre Hopkins is among my five must-start wide receivers for Week 10 of the fantasy football season.

 If you need more options for your roster, check out my top add/drops article.
-My Week 10 rankings for quarterbacks, running backs and tight ends are will be available and updated throughout the week.
+My Week 10 rankings for quarterbacks, running backs and tight ends are also available and will updated throughout the week.

 Ja'Marr Chase, Amon-Ra St. Brown, Keenan Allen, Stefon Diggs and CeeDee Lamb lead my Top 50 Week 10 wide receiver rankings, which are listed below.
 Chris Olave, Davante Adams, Terry McLaurin, Mike Evans and Hopkins round out my Top 10.